-It is a blink-and-you’ll-miss-it moment.
-However, while the first ever on-screen appearance of an otter in the Peak District might last just a few seconds, its environmental significance could be much more long lasting.
+It is a blink and you’ll miss it moment.
+However, while the first ever on-screen appearance of an otter in the Peak District might last just a few seconds, it’s environmental significance could be much more long lasting.

 The footage, showing an otter marking its territory on the banks of a river, was filmed by Dr Douglas Ross, a volunteer on a project being led by the University of Sheffield, which is helping to chart the slow but steady resurgence of the creatures once on the verge of extinction in the UK.

 “It’s amazing to watch,” says Dr Deborah Dawson, who is based at the university’s department of animal and plant sciences.
 “Otters are nocturnal creatures.
 Even in areas where we know they exist they are incredibly difficult to spot, so the fact that this is the first one caught on camera in the Peak District is something really special.”

 Otter numbers crashed in the UK from the mid 1950s onwards with the introduction of powerful agricultural pesticides at least in part blamed for the decimation.
 By the 1970s, as residues from these chemicals began to build up in waterways, otters had all but disappeared from large parts of the country.
 The north of England was particularly badly hit and many feared that the animals were gone forever.

 “Fifty years ago, the River Don was one of the most polluted rivers in Europe and as a result it wiped out the population of otters which had been living in the region,” says Dr Rowse.
 “It wasn’t alone.
 Over a relatively short period, Britain’s’ waterways had really taken a hit and by the time people started to analyse what was going on much of the natural habit was already in critical condition.”